rstudio/bookdown.org/content/_index.md

 <img src="https://bookdown.org/yihui/bookdown/images/logo.png" alt="The bookdown logo" align="right" style="margin-left:1em;max-width:30%;" />

-The **bookdown** package facilitates writing books and long-form articles/reports with R Markdown.
+The **bookdown** package is an [open-source R package](https://github.com/rstudio/bookdown) that facilitates writing books and long-form articles/reports with R Markdown.
 Features include:

 - Generate printer-ready books and ebooks from R Markdown documents.
 - A markup language easier to learn than LaTeX, and to write elements such as section headers, lists, quotes, figures, tables, and citations.